Berkeley-CS61B/website-fa23/materials/proj/proj1a/index.md

 Write a test for the `get` method.
 Make sure to test the cases where `get` receives an invalid argument, e.g. `get(28723)` when the `Deque` only has 1 item, or a negative index.
 In these cases `get` should return `null`.
-You should disregard the skeleton code comments for `Deque.java` and take spec as your primary point.

 `get` must use iteration.